 Undergraduate Honor System panel members are selected to serve on a hearing panel.
 The hearing panel is comprised as follows: three student panel members with voting privileges, two faculty panel members with voting privileges, and one non-voting student chairperson.
-The Director of the Office of Undergraduate Academic Integrity may permit a hearing panel to consist of fewer than five voting members in extenuating circumstances as long as at least one faculty panel member is present and there remains a voting majority for the student members on the panel.
+The Director of the Office of Undergraduate Academic Integrity may permit a hearing panel to consist of fewer than five voting members in extenuating circumstances as long as there remains a voting majority for the student members on the panel.

 A hearing date and time are set and all parties are notified in writing of the charges being levied, witnesses expected to appear at the hearing, all evidence in possession of the Undergraduate Honor System, hearing panel date, time, and location at least two business days prior to the hearing.
-If the student who is accused of academic misconduct does not reside on campus, accommodations will be offered (i.e. teleconference and/or video conference) to give the student an opportunity to participate in the hearing.